cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 The {% url "`--browser` flag" command-line#cypress-run-browser-lt-browser-name-or-path-gt %} has been updated so you can specify a specific release channel of a browser to run.

-This means that release channels that could previously be passed as the sole argument need to be prepended with their browser name.
+This means that release channels that could previously be passed as the sole argument need to be prepended with the browser name.

 {% badge danger Before %} This will no longer run Chrome Canary.